We often get asked this question when folks are select their Root Pouch grow bags for their houseplants, shrubs and trees.

 When transplanting because a plant has outgrown its current pot, shift to a pot 5-10 centimetres larger in diameter.
 Select the larger size pot for plants that grow quickly.
 For slow growers, a pot that's 2.5 - 5 centimetres larger works well.

 Visually, the container should be about half the height of your plant (or a third of the total height of the plant plus the container).

-Using the Root Pouch Size guide you can determine the sizes of the pots in the range for your shrub or tree.
-If you are planning to incorporate a Waterpot Olla in the bag we would recommend either the Waterpot Bird Olla for it's long, slender length to fit comfortably in alongside your shrub or tree.
-If you have selected a wider pot, a Waterpot Small Round Olla would also be appropriate.
+Using the Root Pouch Size guide, you can determine the sizes of the pots in the range for your shrub or tree.
+For example, if you are plan to incorporate a Waterpot Olla in the bag, we would recommend either the Waterpot Bird Olla for its long, slender length to fit comfortably alongside your shrub or tree.
+However, if you have selected a wider pot, a Waterpot Small Round Olla would also be appropriate.

 Please consider the overall width of the root ball of your new tree or shrub and the width of the Waterpot Olla in the bag.

 You can easily fold down the edge of Root Pouch bags to form shorter bags.
 This is particularly useful when using them in pot-in-pots where a plant is potted into a bag and placed inside a decorative (and possibly drain-hole less) outer container.
-This makes grow bags so versatile and able to provide potting solutions for a number of scenarios!
-Try growing potatoes in the Root Pouch bags using the rolled bag method.
+This makes grow bags so versatile and able to provide potting solutions for many scenarios!
+For example, try growing potatoes in the Root Pouch bags using the rolled bag method.